The Old Crown, Kelston: History

 The pub building is an old coaching inn from the late 1700s; it has been grade II listed since 1984.
 On 14 March 2018, the pub received a two-star food hygiene rating by the Food Standards Agency due to its non-hygienic handling of food.
 However, the landlord claimed in April that the issues had been resolved and that the pub remained busy.
 The pub closed temporarily due to the COVID-19 lockdown but had opened again by July 2020.

 Kelston toll road

 It was in The Old Crown in May 2014 that entrepreneur Mike Watts created the idea of building a temporary toll road to circumvent the A431 closure through Kelston.
 The closure had affected local businesses, including the pub whose revenue was reported to be down 30–40% due to the lost traffic.
 The toll road operated for 14 weeks, and the pub promised to pay the toll fee for its customers.
+In November 2025, the pub suddenly closed to customers as its tenants decided to leave for personal reasons.
+The pub remains temporarily closed while its owners search for a new leaseholder to run it.